mendix/docs/content/developerportal/collaborate/buzz.md

 ## 1 Buzz Locations

 Located in the Developer Portal, Buzz lets you see Mendix app activity in your company as well as collaborate and share ideas with your App Team.
-There are two types of **Buzz** pages:
+There are two types of **Buzz** pages: Company Buzz and App Buzz.

 ### 1.1 Company Buzz

-Company Buzz, is the landing page when you first sign in to the Developer Portal:
+Company Buzz is the landing page when you first sign in to the Developer Portal:

 ![](attachments/buzz.jpg)

-Initially you will see the Buzz activity for **All** apps for which you are a team member *plus* all Buzz activity for your company.
+Initially, you will see the Buzz activity for **All** apps for which you are a team member *plus* all Buzz activity for your company.

 ![List of things you can Show activity for](attachments/buzz-show-activity.png)

-You can choose to see only activity for your company by selecting the company name (*Mendix* in the example above) under **Show activity for**.
+You can choose to see only activity for your company by selecting the company name (**Mendix** in the example above) under **Show activity for**.

 Below the company name is a list of apps for which you are a team member.
 Clicking on the app name will take you to the [App Buzz](#app-buzz) for that app, described below.